kristen770/kristen770/README.md

 * Using NLP to build a tool that aims to strengthening classrooms by empowering teachers to self analyze the patterns of questioning used in their classroom.

 #### 📕 Currently Reading:
-* Professionally: *Practical Statistics for Data Scientists*
+* Professionally: *Cracking the Data Science Interview* by Maverick Lin

-* Personally: *What it Means When A Man Falls From The Sky* by Lesley Nneka Arimah
+* Personally: *The Boy in the Field* by Margot Livesey

 #### 🔎 Currently Exploring:
 * *The Pyhton Bible* On Udemy